Associate Degree versus Bachelor Degree – the initial question for student nurses

 Would you like to get started on a path to nursing right away?
 No problem.
 The Apprentice Doctor offers two different kits that can help you take your very first step.

-The Apprentice Doctor® Suturing Course and Kit is a resource teaches you How to Suture Wounds in a a short period of time.
+The Apprentice Doctor® Suturing Course and Kit is a resource that teaches you How to Suture Wounds in a short period of time.
 As a nurse, you’ll use this skill, so why not get started now?
 The kit contains everything you need you need to get started.
 Take a look at the following video for a closer view of kit items.